Temp Mail Logo

 What this tool does

-Free DKIM analyzer — check, validate, and verify DKIM records
+Free DKIM analyzer: check, validate, and inspect DKIM DNS records

-DKIM (DomainKeys Identified Mail) is an email authentication protocol that lets a domain owner cryptographically sign outgoing messages.
-When your mail server sends an email, it attaches a digital signature in the message header using a private key.
-Receiving mail servers retrieve the corresponding public key from DNS — the DKIM TXT record — and verify the signature.
-A valid signature confirms the message was not altered in transit and genuinely originated from the signing domain.
+DKIM (DomainKeys Identified Mail, defined in RFC 6376) is an email authentication protocol that lets a domain owner cryptographically sign outgoing messages.
+When your mail server sends an email, it attaches a digital signature in the DKIM-Signature header using a private key.
+Receiving mail servers retrieve the corresponding public key from DNS, the DKIM TXT record stored at selector._domainkey.yourdomain.com, and verify the signature.
+A valid signature confirms the message was not altered in transit and genuinely originated from an authorised source for the signing domain.
+Unlike SPF, DKIM signatures survive email forwarding because they are embedded in the message headers rather than tied to the sending server's IP address, making DKIM the more reliable alignment mechanism when combined with DMARC.

-A DKIM record is stored under a specific selector subdomain: selector._domainkey.yourdomain.com.
-The selector is a label that namespaces the key — a domain can have multiple DKIM keys active simultaneously, one per selector name.
-This allows you to use different keys for different email service providers (Google Workspace, SendGrid, Mailchimp) or rotate keys safely without disrupting delivery.
+A DKIM record is stored under a specific selector subdomain.
+The selector is a label chosen by the domain owner that namespaces the key.
+A domain can have multiple DKIM keys active simultaneously, one per selector.
+This allows different email service providers (Google Workspace, SendGrid, Mailchimp, Salesforce) to each use a distinct key, and enables key rotation without disrupting delivery.
 Common selector names include google, selector1, selector2, mail, k1, and k2.
-Checking common selector names is the fastest way to discover whether DKIM is configured when you don't know the selector in advance.
+If you do not know your selector, use the Bulk Scan mode to check 20 common names automatically.

-This DKIM analyzer queries your domain's record in real time using Cloudflare DNS-over-HTTPS and decodes every tag.
-It estimates RSA key bit-strength from the base64-encoded key length: anything under 1024 bits fails at many providers, 1024-2047 is valid but aging, and 2048+ is the current recommendation.
+This DKIM analyzer queries your domain's record in real time using Cloudflare DNS-over-HTTPS (with Google DoH fallback) and decodes every tag.
+It estimates RSA key bit-strength from the base64-encoded p= key length: anything under 1024 bits fails at many providers, 1024-2047 is valid but aging, and 2048+ is the current recommendation.
 Ed25519 keys are detected and treated as secure regardless of size.
 The analyzer also flags revoked keys (empty p= tag) and test mode configurations (t=y flag) that must be removed before production use.

 What this tool analyzes